pasTa4667/aldesco-plugin/README.md

 2. **Visualizer: Open Log File in Visualizer**
 3. **Visualizer: Open Most Recent Log File in Visualizer**
 4. **Visualizer: Visualize Spoon AST**
-5. **Visualizer: Set Chain**
+5. **Visualizer: Set as Chain**
+6. **Visualizer: Compile and set as Chain**
-6. **Visualizer: Show current Chain**
+7. **Visualizer: Show current Chain**
-7. **Visualizer: Match Folder with Chain**
+8. **Visualizer: Match Folder with Chain**
-8. **Visualizer: Duplicate Visualizer**
+9. **Visualizer: Duplicate Visualizer**

 <Requirements>

 ## Settings

-Make sure you have set the paths required in the Extension settings.

-- `aldesco-extension.prototype.aldescoProjectDirectory`: Sets the location of the aldesco-prototype project directory (absolute path).
+Most of the time setting the paths manually is not necessary and can be done through commands or are set automatically by the extension.

+> A reload is required after changing settings!

+- `aldesco-extension.prototype.sourceSetBuildLocation`: Sets the location of the Source Set within the Build Folder (absolute Path).
+For example, for gradle the location path should look like this 'D:\User\MyGradleProject\build\classes\java\main' or for maven 'D:\User\MyMavenProject\target\classes'.
+You only have to set this if you don't use the standard maven or gradle build or the extension can not find your build path automatically (Error: The build folder doesn't exist or could not be found!).
 - `aldesco-extension.prototype.chainLocation`: Sets the location of the Chain used for matching (absolute path).
 This does not have to be set manually and can be accessed via commands.

-> A reload is required after changing settings!

 ## Known Issues